Home Loan

 The main difference is that the lender takes physical possession of the asset in a pledge.
 At the same time, in hypothecation, the borrower retains possession, but the lender can seize it if necessary.
 The borrower keeps the property in a mortgage, but the lender holds a legal claim.

-Q. Is a Gold Loan a pledge or a mortgage?
+Q. Is a gold loan a pledge or a mortgage?

-A Gold Loan is a pledge because the lender takes possession of your gold before reimbursing the loan amount.
+A gold loan is a pledge because the lender takes possession of your gold before reimbursing the loan amount.
 The gold stays in the lender's possession until you repay the loan amount in full.

-Disclaimer: This article is for information purpose only.
-The views expressed in this article are personal and do not necessarily constitute the views of Axis Bank Ltd. and its employees.
-Axis Bank Ltd. and/or the author shall not be responsible for any direct / indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
-Please consult your financial advisor before making any financial decision.
+Disclaimer: This article is intended solely for informational purposes.
+The views expressed in this article are personal.
+Axis Bank and/or the author shall not be liable for any direct or indirect loss or liability incurred by the reader arising from reliance on the content herein.
+Readers are advised to consult a qualified financial advisor before making any financial decisions.
+Axis Bank does not endorse or guarantee the accuracy of any third-party content or links included in this article.

 Table of Contents